Masan

 Moodboard and UI Kit

 Next, I created a mood board for design inspiration and made a UI kit that would help me stay organized and consistent.
-I chose dark colors, remembering how the owner expressed wanting a website that reflected the interior and atmosphere of the shop inside the store rather than the color exterior.
+I chose dark colors, remembering how the owner expressed wanting a website that reflected the interior and atmosphere of the shop inside the store instead of using the bright colors found on the exterior of the restaurant.

 Prototype & Test